alxfed/alxfed.github.io/_posts/2020-02-15-A-couple-of-practical-questions-about-ML.markdown

 (purely experimental) empirical knowledge obtained from all these massive amounts of data readily available and transferable at almost no cost and with a very little overhead.
-With physics it was simpler: the behavior of relatively wide classes of systems could be described by relatively simple set of equations describing the _idealized_ (mathematical) model of physical system.
-Most of the aspects of this idealizations were/are pure postulates, like f.i. 'material point' or a point-sized 'photon' in Einstein's speculation.<br>
+With physics it was simpler: the behavior of relatively wide classes of systems could be described by relatively simple set of equations describing the _idealized_ (mathematical) model of physical system involving the _separable_ components that could be idealized (separately) too.
+Most of the aspects of this idealizations were/are pure postulates, like f.i. 'material point' or a point-sized 'photon' in Einstein's speculation, the 'field' that exerts its' action upon a point-sized 'particle' etc. etc.<br>
 &nbsp;&nbsp;&nbsp;&nbsp;This will not work with the 'objects' that we finally found the way to
 describe: language, game of chess as a whole, vision.
-It's more or less obvious that the 'trained' models are this type of description.
-In a certain way it is 'meta' related to any particular instance of a process: a phrase or a particular game of chess with a position of pieces on the board.
-The complexity of this meta description is now too high to express it in analytical formulas that can be further manipulated into other tautologies.
-Formulas were for particular instances.
+It's more or less obvious that the 'trained' models are this type of _empirical_ description.
+In a certain way it is 'meta' related to any particular instance of a process: a phrase from a book or a particular game of chess with a position of pieces on the board.
+The complexity of this meta description is now too high to express it in any number of analytical formulas that can be further manipulated into other tautologies.
+Formulas were for particular instances of systems that were decomposabe, these phenomena are 'measured' as a whole.
 So, what do we do now?
 <br><br>Later.